 The Science Behind Workout Frequency

-According to Garber et al. (2011), the ACSM position stand recommends that adults perform strength training for all major muscle groups at least 2 days per week, with cardiovascular exercise on most days, while acknowledging that beginners should start conservatively and progress gradually to avoid overtraining (PMID 21694556).
+According to Garber et al. (2011), the ACSM position stand recommends that adults perform strength training for all major muscle groups at least two days per week, with cardiovascular exercise on most days, while emphasizing that beginners should start conservatively and progress gradually to avoid overtraining (PMID 21694556).
+The 48-72 hour window between sessions of the same muscle group is the practical expression of this principle.
+Hitting chest and shoulders on Monday, legs and back on Wednesday, and a full body circuit on Friday leaves each muscle group with enough recovery time while still exposing it to weekly training volume.

 Understanding the Beginner Advantage